 Marianne Simonin is a qualified BWY teacher, massage therapist and artist.
 She has been teaching for more than 25 years.
 She follows the path of Shakti sadhana in the lineage of the Das MahaVidiyas and Kali Kaula.
 Her teaching stems from her profound personal practice in the subject, as well as her many stays in India, especially in the North-East of India such as West Bengal and Assam.
 She believes that Yoga is a unique and individual journey, and requires a lifetime engagement.
 Her Yoga classes are creative and empowering, encouraging the students to develop a state of deeper meditative awareness.
 She believes in the therapeutic aspects of Yoga, and has worked with many students suffering from depression and anxiety.
 The use of asanas and pranayama form the core of the practice, including bandhas and mudras.
 She also teaches separately Yoga Nidra, meditation, and Ayurvedic principles.

 Marianne gives regularly workshops/talks on different aspects of the Yoga and Ayurveda, as well as organizing yoga retreats in the UK and abroad.
-She has just completed a full time Masters degree in Ayurvedic Medecine at Middlesex University, and a three months internship at two Ayurvedic Teaching hospitals in India (Karnataka) SDM Hassan and KLE Belgaum.
+She holds a Masters degree in Ayurvedic Medecine from Middlesex University which took place over 4 years, including a three months internship at two Ayurvedic Teaching hospitals in India (Karnataka) SDM Hassan and KLE Belgaum.